NoahGWood/ArkOS32/README.md

  (incomplete)

 ## I want to steal your code!
  Go for it!
-All files uploaded here are completely open sourced and unlicensed.
+All files uploaded here are open sourced and unlicensed with the exception of GRUB which contains its' own license.

 ## How do I make it mine/reskin your OS?
  In order to reskin the OS you will need to ensure you have all the Dev Requirements satisfied.